lets-hackathon/HealthLine/README.md

 parties involved.
 It is a step towards digitization of all the medical information of a patient securely, preserve authenticity of medical records and a familiar online portal made to ensure ease of accessibility for a patient. use the link to visit the hosted website: https://healthline-nsuthh.herokuapp.com
+Dummy username: kanishkgupta2000@gmail.com
+password: password
+role: patient

 ## Features
 The App includes several features regarding healthcare like-